 - Don’t turn to them for support – find professional support groups or a trusted advisor.

 You have plenty to manage and figure out, and you don’t have to do it by yourself.
 There are changes ahead, you might not know which path to take, and Attorney David Pedrazas and his team can explain the rights, obligations, and choices you have so you can make the decisions with complete understanding.

-If you are having trouble resolving the issue of your parental rights, please contact us here, or call 801-263-7078 for a free consultation.
+If you are having trouble resolving the issue of your parental rights, please contact us here, or call 801-263-7078 for a Legal Case Review.
 Attorney David Pedrazas has been working with people in the areas of family law, divorce, child custody, and child support for more than 20 years and has the knowledge and experience to guide you through.